tonybajan/enmerkar/README.rst

 Extraction Method Mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-So django-babel comes with an extraction method plugin that can extract localizable messages from Django template files.
+So enmerkar comes with an extraction method plugin that can extract localizable messages from Django template files.
 Python is supported out of the box by Babel.
 To use this extraction functionality, create a file called ``babel.cfg`` in your project directory (the directory above your project